waud/waud/README.md

 ### Features

-- Base64 Pack
+- Base64 Pack - Use [waudbase64](https://github.com/waud/waudbase64) to pack multiple audio files into a single JSON file to reduce the number of requests.
-- Audio Sprites
+- Audio Sprites - Use [waudsprite](https://github.com/waud/waudsprite) to combine multiple audio files into a single audio sprite to reduce the number of requests.
-- iOS Audio Unlock
+- iOS Audio Unlock - Automatically unlocks audio on iOS devices on first touch.
-- Auto Mute
+- Auto Mute - Automatically mutes audio when the window is not in focus (switching tab, minimising window, etc).
 - Simple API
 - Zero Dependencies